Scams and data breaches

 • Do your research before making any decisions and check Moneysmart and Scamwatch for information on investment scams.

-What to do if you have been scammed
+What to do if you’ve been scammed

 3. Change your online passwords.
 If you think your computer or device has been hacked or infected with malware or ransomware, use your security software to run a virus check.
-If you think one of your online accounts (e.g. your bank account, email, online shopping account or social networking site) has been compromised, you should change your password immediately.
+If you think one of your online accounts (e.g. bank account, email, online shopping account or social networking site) has been compromised, you should change your password immediately.

 4. Make a police report.
 If you have been a victim of cybercrime or identity fraud you can report this to police via Reportcyber.

-7. Report the scam to Scamwatch https://www.scamwatch.gov.au/report-a-scam
+6. Report the scam to Scamwatch.

 What to do if your information has been exposed in a data breach